andrewbaxter/bread-scan/readme.md

 This will merge with an existing yaml file if it exists, preserving existing weights.
 It will keep projects even if it didn't find them during a scan.
 You can use `--remove` to have it remove them (or similarly, `--remove-accounts` for accounts).

 Commit and push this file and your project is ready to accept (and redistribute) donations!

+# Cache

+Various lookups are cached to make updating configs faster.
+The configs are stored in your system's user cache `bread-scan` directory.
+On linux, with XDG paths, this would be `/home/USER/.cache/bread-scan`.
+You may delete the directory, remote resources will need to be re-queried on the next run.